codecov/dart/README.md

 > Generate code coverage for Dart projects.
 Output can be [lcov](http://ltp.sourceforge.net/coverage/lcov.php) format or an HTML report.

-This project includes a `dart_codecov_generator` executable that runs one or many test files and uses the `coverage` package to collect coverage for each file and format the coverage into the desired output format.
+This project includes a `codecov` executable that runs one or many test files and uses the `coverage` package to collect coverage for each file and format the coverage into the desired output format.

 ## Prerequisites